Dollar rebounds from 2-year trough on Fed view

 By Julien Ponthus

-LONDON, Aug 20 (Reuters) - The dollar rose on Thursday, pulling away from a two-year trough after less dovish than expected minutes from last month's U.S. Federal Reserve meeting prompted bears to buy into the heavily shorted currency in its biggest one-day surge since June.
+LONDON, Aug 20 (Reuters) - The dollar consolidated gains on Thursday after less dovish than expected minutes from last month's U.S. Federal Reserve policy meeting prompted bears to buy into the heavily shorted currency, fueling its biggest one-day surge in more than two months.

-The dollar index, which tracks the greenback's value against a basket of currencies =USD, had climbed 1% above the two-year low at 92.12 hit on Tuesday, and was consolidating gains at 92.90 in early London trading.
+The dollar index, which tracks the greenback's value against a basket of currencies =USD, had climbed 1% above the two-year low at 92.12 hit on Tuesday and cemented gains at 93.01 in late morning London trading.

-The jump following the release of the Fed minutes on Wednesday was the dollar's biggest single-day rise since early June, according to Refinitiv data.
+Dollar bears have reaped rich returns from shorting the greenback in recent weeks as the U.S. struggled to tame the coronavirus pandemic and the unprecedented policy stimulus unleashed by the Federal Reserve had darkened the outlook for the greenback.

-"Yesterday did see a large reversal of some of the recent weakness with the dollar index bouncing back," Deutsche Bank strategists commented in their morning note.
+But with short bets approaching historical extremes and a resurgence of COVID-19 cases in Europe, investors are turning less bearish on the greenback.

 Speculation has been rife that the Fed will adopt an average inflation target, and seek to push inflation above 2% to make up for years it has run below, or look to cap government bond yields as part of a broader policy review.